zammad/zammad-org/src/en/documentation/use/guides/search.md

 - Make sure to select the relevant object in the **Search entity** switcher.
 For example `customer.lastname` is available for tickets, but not for users.
+- Multiple search terms are combined by a logical AND by default, so `smith open` only finds results containing both terms.
+Use an explicit `OR` if you want either of them.
 - When combining an Elasticsearch query with advanced filters, be aware that all of the advanced filter conditions and the search syntax are logically connected by AND, so only results which match all of the advanced filter conditions and your search term will be displayed.